cloudfoundry/go-cf-api/docs/docs/loadtests.md

 E.g. `v3-buildpacks_32.bin` is a test of the `/v3/buildpacks` endpoint with `32 requests per second`.

-These files can be piped to [vegeta](https://github.com/tsenart/vegeta) for ploting and analysis.
+These files can be piped to [vegeta](https://github.com/tsenart/vegeta) for plotting and analysis.
 See: https://github.com/tsenart/vegeta#report-command

 ### HTML Folder
-The HTML folder includes the output of `vegeta report` as well as `vegeta plot` commands combined in one viewable html page that can be opened in your browser.
+The HTML folder includes the output of `vegeta report` as well as `vegeta plot` commands combined into one HTML page that can be viewed in your browser.